Towards Interactive Autonomous Vehicle Testing: Vehicle-Under-Test-Centered Traffic Simulation: Method

 The unique setup of our model, as illustrated in Fig. \ref{figure:1}, is the anticipated behaviors of VUT.
 Specifically, during the training phase, our model utilizes the actual future trajectory sequence of VUT as an additional input.
 This inclusion enables the model to infer the future trajectories of the surrounding traffic participants as they respond to VUT's strategy.
 When simulating traffic environments based on the model, instead of using the actual trajectory, we input a planned trajectory by solving a cost-based optimization to handle the inaccessibility of the actual VUT's future trajectory.
 The planned trajectory is generated based on the cost function learned during training.
-By sampling different VUT's planned trajectories from the cost function, our model is capable of inferring the corresponding reactive trajectories of the background vehicles.
-This allows us to examine how surrounding traffic dynamically adjusts to various strategic presets of VUT, thus providing insights into the interactions between VUT and other road users within the traffic system.
+By sampling different VUT's planned trajectories from the cost function, our model is capable of inferring the corresponding reactive trajectories of the background objects.
+This allows us to examine how surrounding traffic dynamically adjusts to various strategic presets of VUT, thus providing insights into the interactions between VUT and other road users within the traffic system. \paragraph{Augmented Input Representation} Representing the VUT's future trajectory involves a dynamic sequence of features projected across 50 future timesteps ($T_{f}$=50), covering 2-D position, heading angle, velocity, and bounding box size. \paragraph{Encoding Anticipated Behaviors of VUT} To encode anticipated behaviors of VUT, we employ an LSTM network.
+Our model encodes the actual future trajectory sequences of VUT during training.
+In contrast, when simulating traffic environments, the planned trajectories obtained via cost-based optimization are encoded instead of the actual trajectories. \paragraph{Accounting for VUT-centered Interaction} To influence the driving behaviors of surrounding traffic participants with the VUT's anticipated behaviors, we develop a cross-attention Transformer network.
+We employ the agents' interaction features as the query and combine the VUT's anticipated behavior features with the agents' interaction features, using the combined vector as the key and value.
+This concatenation enhances the contextual information, potentially allowing the model to capture more complex interaction patterns.

-\textit{3) Distributional cost function}
+\subsubsection{Distributional Cost Function}